 E: I cannot be objective on this question.
 Brett Favre holds the Vikings back.

-e's 41-years-old.
+He's 41-years-old.
 Need I say more?

 Having watched every one of Favre's throws so far this year, I can say that he doesn't have a deep ball.
 The longest passing play he's had was a thirty-three yard completion to Visanthe Shiancoe.
 Against the Saints Week One, Shaincoe was uncovered down the middle, and though Favre completed the pass, what could've been a touchdown if he had led his receiver was just a high ball where Shiancoe had to break stride, leap straight up to catch the ball, and then fall straight down for no more yards after the catch.
 Favre has been inaccurate beyond 10-15 yards, which severely limits Moss' game.
+I also have doubts about Favre holding up for the rest of the way as his bye week came after just three games, but that's a different matter.

 Now Favre may be able to turn it around and make me eat my words (this has happened before), but I just haven't seen it yet.